andrew/ultimate-awesome/README.md

 - [fucking-games](https://github.com/correia-jpv/fucking-games) - 🎮 A list of popular/awesome video games, add-ons, maps, etc. hosted on GitHub.
 Any genre.
 Any platform.
 Any engine.
 With repository stars⭐ and forks🍴.
 - [awesome-AIDD](https://github.com/daiyun02211/awesome-AIDD) - Awesome AI-aided Drug Discovery.
 - [awesome-linkedin-ai-courses](https://github.com/drhazemali/awesome-linkedin-ai-courses) - Awesome LinkedIn Learning Courses in AI Industry.
-- [awesome-weight-space-learning](https://github.com/ege-erdogan/awesome-weight-space-learning) - Awesome papers on weight-space learning.
 - [30-seconds-of-angular](https://github.com/fetis/30-seconds-of-angular) - Curated collection of Angular snippets that you can understand in 30 seconds or less.
+- [Awesome-Specialized-Medical-LLMs](https://github.com/FreedomIntelligence/Awesome-Specialized-Medical-LLMs) - A collection of research on specialized medical LLMs for specific diseases and distinct medical specialties, organized by ICD-10 chapters.
 - [awesome-greek](https://github.com/gbroques/awesome-greek) - A curated repository of resources for learning Greek.
 - [awesome-static-digital-libraries](https://github.com/hardyoyo/awesome-static-digital-libraries) - Delightful Static Digital Library projects and resources.
 - [awesome-hacking](https://github.com/hunterdii/awesome-hacking) - 🔐 Welcome to Hack-Academia, your ultimate resource hub for all things 🖥️ hacking, 🔧 pentesting, and 🛡️ security research.
 Whether you are a 🌱 beginner looking to explore the world of cybersecurity or a 🧑‍💻 seasoned professional seeking cutting-edge techniques and insights, Hack-Academia is here to empower you. ⚡.